Sectigo Completes Migration of Entrust Public Certificate Business

 "Once we migrated over to Sectigo Certificate Manager, we had complete and immediate access to all certificates, workflows, and users," said Brian Fisher, infrastructure team lead at Major Drilling Group International Inc. "Everything was fully validated which removed any wait time in terms of issuance.
 We're now leveraging the benefits of Sectigo's CLM platform with streamlined certificate management to better prepare us for the evolving demands of shorter certificate lifespans."

-"After migrating to Sectigo Certificate Manager, we gained full and immediate visibility and control over all certificates, and Sectigo delivered a remarkably smooth migration," said Miguel Vaquera, could administrator, Velogica, at SCOR.
+"After migrating to Sectigo Certificate Manager, we gained full and immediate visibility and control over all certificates, and Sectigo delivered a remarkably smooth migration," said Miguel Vaquera, cloud administrator, Velogica, at SCOR.

 "The support we received during our partner migration was invaluable," said Bruce Bulmer, manager of sales and marketing at DLS Technology Corporation.
 "Today, our partnership with Sectigo empowers us to meet our clients' certificate lifecycle management and cybersecurity needs with confidence."